meanmachin3/chirp-simulator/readme.md

 - `dotnet fsi --langversion:preview TwitterEngine.fsx numNodes numTweets` to run Twitter Engine script where `numNodes` is the number of users you want to run simulator/tester for. `numTweets` is the number of tweets that needs to simulate.
 - `dotnet fsi --langversion:preview Main.fsx numNodes numTweets` to run User Engine script where `numNodes` is the number of users you want to run simulator/tester for. `numTweets` is the number of tweets that needs to simulate.
 - `dotnet fsi --langversion:preview ZipfTwitterEngine.fsx numNodes numTweets` to run Twitter Engine script with zipf distribution where `numNodes` is the number of users you want to run simulator/tester for. `numTweets` is the number of tweets that needs to simulate.
-- `dotnet fsi --langversion:preview ZipfMain.fsx numNodes numTweets` to run User Engine script where `numNodes` is the number of users you want to run simulator/tester for. `numTweets` is the number of tweets that needs to simulate.
+- `dotnet fsi --langversion:preview ZipfMain.fsx numNodes numTweets` to run User Engine script with zipf distribution where `numNodes` is the number of users you want to run simulator/tester for. `numTweets` is the number of tweets that needs to simulate.

 ## What is Working